ucan-wg/spec/README.md

 # 8. Validation

+Each capability has its own semantics, which need to be interpretable by the target resource handler.
+A particular validator SHOULD NOT reject UCANs with resources that it does not know how to interpret.

+If any of the following criterea are not met, the UCAN MUST be considered invalid.

 ## 8.X Time

+A UCAN's time bounds MUST NOT be considered valid if the current system time is prior to the `nbf` field, or after the `exp` field.
+This is called "ambient time validity".

+Further, all witnesses MUST contain time bounds equal to or wider than the UCAN being delegated to.
+This is called "timely delegation".

 ## 8.x Pricipal Alignment

+In delegation, the `aud` field of every witness MUST match the `iss` field of the outer UCAN (the one being delegated to).
+This forms a chain all the way back to the originating principal for each resource.

 ## 8.X Proof Chaining

 ## 8.X Rights Amplification

+Some capabilities are more than the sum of their parts.

 ## 8.X Attenuations